No products in the cart.

-This program will be recorded live on April 17, 2020 in Miami.
+This program will be recorded live in September in Miami.
 The audio packages, including seminar materials, will be available within two-three weeks after each live program date.

 Have you ever thought about improving your public speaking skills?
 Now is the time!
 Get Faith Pincus’ newly published book Being Heard: Presentation Skills for Attorneys, from the ABA now (ABA members receive 10%-20% off).
 You can order a signed paperback from us at a discount here (free shipping).
 It is also available on Amazon in Kindle and paperback versions.

 This agenda is in the planning stages, please check back soon for updates.

 The following testimonials are from our previous program, Insurance Bad Faith Cases: Litigation from Start to Finish, which had similar topics and most of the same speakers.

 “The information pertaining to the duty of the insured and the insurer explained as they relate to bad faith claims was particularly helpful.
 Gary Guzzi’s information was up to date and useful in everyday insurance defense situations.
 I very much enjoyed the segment by Edward Blumberg.
 He was captivating and inspirational.
 The content was easy to understand and useful.
 Thank you for providing this CLE opportunity.
 I will recommend Pincus to my colleagues and I look forward to the next CLE seminar with Pincus.” – Sandra Brown, Esq.

 “Thorough, dynamic presentation by Stephen Marino.
 Amy Koltnow was very helpful and informative and she had good organization of the material.” – Yelilya Swaím, Esq.

 “Amy Koltnow did a great job!
 Michael Olin was very good and on point!
 Very informative.” – Steven Croskey, Esq.